 Small business accountancy needs

 For many businesses, getting someone else to do the bookkeeping is a very attractive idea.
 You may want to get advice from your accountant on choosing and setting up your bookkeeping systems.
-As a minimum, you want to ensure you have compatible systems that make it easy for you to share financial data with your accountant.
+As a minimum, you want to ensure you have compatible accounting software systems that make it easy to share financial data with your accountant.

 Although you can use your accountant to handle day-to-day bookkeeping as well, this isn't always cost-effective.
-A less highly-qualified (and lower cost) bookkeeping service, or part-time book-keeper, can be a better option.
-Equally, you may want to use a payroll service to handle the administration of employee pay, tax and National Insurance contributions.
+A less highly qualified (and lower cost) bookkeeping service, or part-time book-keeper, can be a better option.
+Equally, you may want to use a payroll service to handle the administration of employee pay, tax, pension and National Insurance contributions.

 Whoever deals with your bookkeeping, you will need to produce annual statutory accounts.
 Most businesses choose to use an accountant for this, particularly if the business is a limited company.
-Alongside the statutory accounts, the accountant can deal with tax returns.
-Advice on tax planning can be very valuable.
+Alongside the statutory accounts, an accountant can deal with tax returns.
+Advice on tax planning can be very valuable, maximizing allowances and saving you money.

 Choosing a small business accountant